 The Reggio Emilia approach especially recognizes the importance of the space organization.
 Moreover, the organization of the physical environment is crucial to that approach.
 The Reggio Emilia identifies a third teacher between child, teacher, and parent: the environment.
 The space has to be thoughtfully arranged because it is a key source of educational provocation and insight.
 The physical environment contains the messages which have the impact on children's feelings and interactions.
 Kindergarten is a place of life for children and preschool teachers - place not only to transmit culture, but to create a new culture, the culture of childhood.
-"The space has to communicate.
+"The space encourages the investigation.
+The space has the possibility to transform itself.
+The space has to communicate.
 It can speak many different languages.
 The space is a powerful and fundamental language."
 (Rinaldi, 2001: 54).
 The environment is designed to activate, engage, inform, and provoke children.